ddc-java-17/leave-me-alone-reedsearle/docs/index.md

 The Leave Me alone app is designed to provide additional security to those people who frequently have their phones in public places.
 The app, once activated, will sound an alarm if the phone is moved before the unlock code is entered.
 Additionally, the app will determine which camera is facing up and take a photo.
-THis photo will be sent to the user's email address to assist in identifying the phone theft culprit.
+This photo will be sent to the user's email address to assist in identifying the phone theft culprit.

 ## Intended users & user stories